rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 We add the following:
 - we introduce an ontology `/additional-triples/common.ttl` and a namespace `PREFIX common: <https://www.opengis.net/ont/citygml/common/>` keeping all owl:ObjectProperties and owl:DatatypeProperties sharing the same domain and varying in the `rdfs:range` (and `rdfs:label/skos:definition`).

-We apply four SPARQL queries ([##2-5 in the file](./update-triples.sh)) across all ontologies in `stage-2` to do this.
+We apply four SPARQL queries ([##2-5 in the file](./scripts/update-triples.sh)) across all ontologies in `stage-2` to do this.

-There are also object/datatype properties schematically presented as `packagename#Class.property`.
+There are also object/datatype properties schematically presented as `packagename:Class.property`.
 For example, object property `boundary` has domain in some abstract class 4 times, and 9 times is has a non-abstract domain (in total, 13 occurences).
 Following the same argument, we would like to avoid repetitions of definitions in package-level ontologies and apply some more actions on duplicated definitions of object/datatype properties as described below.

-### Removal of duplicate definitions for properties of the kind `packagename#Class.property`
+### Removal of duplicate definitions for properties of the kind `packagename:Class.property`

 We propose to do the following (we present several alternatives):